 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;

-● Science will be taught in planned and arranged topic blocks by the class teacher, to have a project-based approach.
+- Science is taught in planned and arranged topic blocks by the class teacher, to have a project-based approach.
 This is a strategy to enable the achievement of a greater depth of knowledge.

-● Regular events, such as Science Week or project days, such as Nature Day, allow all pupils to come off-timetable, to provide broader provision and the acquisition and application of knowledge and skills.
+- Regular events, such as Science Week, allow all pupils to come off-timetable, to provide broader provision and the acquisition and application of knowledge and skills.
 These events often involve families and the wider community.